evannetwork/api-blockchain-core/docs/blockchain/signer-identity.rst

   signer.updateConfig(partialOptions, config);

-Update config of `SignerInternal` can also be used to setup verifications and accounts after initial setup and linking with other modules.
+Update config of `SignerIdentity` can also be used to setup verifications and accounts after initial setup and linking with other modules.

 ----------
 Parameters